iExecBlockchainComputing/iexec-stack/docker/deployment/README.md

 We propose a script to automate a deployment made of a server, a worker and a client

-Make your deployement by launching docker.sh like:
+Make your deployment by launching docker.sh like:
 ```
   docker.sh
 ```